 SECTION I: CHIP/CHIP Perinate/CHIP Perinate Newborn: Section I contains information that applies to CHIP, CHIP Perinate (expecting mothers and their unborn babies), and CHIP Perinate Newborn Members.
-Refer to Section I beginning on page 3 to review general information about any of the three health plans listed above, including important phone numbers, information about your Member ID card, and health and wellness programs available to you at no-cost.
+Refer to Section I to review general information about any of the three health plans listed above, including important phone numbers, information about your Member ID card, and health and wellness programs available to you at no-cost.

 SECTION II: CHIP/CHIP Perinate Newborn: Section II contains information that applies to CHIP and CHIP Perinate Newborn Members only.
-Refer to Section II beginning on page 19 if you/your child is a CHIP or CHIP Perinate Newborn Member and you have specific questions about your/your child's health plan, including what is and is not covered by Community First.
+Refer to Section II if you/your child is a CHIP or CHIP Perinate Newborn Member and you have specific questions about your/your child's health plan, including what is and is not covered by Community First.

 SECTION III: CHIP Perinate: Section III contains information specific to CHIP Perinate Members (expecting mothers and their unborn children).
-Refer to this section beginning on page 65 if you are a CHIP Perinate Member and you have specific questions about your health plan, including what is and is not covered by Community First.
+Refer to Section III if you are a CHIP Perinate Member and you have specific questions about your health plan, including what is and is not covered by Community First.